osg-htc/operations/docs/services/gracc-corrections.md

 Limitations
 -----------

-Additional corrections can be written, but some attributes are protected.
-GRACC uses specific attributes to detect duplicate records.
-Protected records for summarization are:
+Corrections can be written for all attributes except for a few that are protected.
+GRACC uses these protected attributes to detect duplicate records.
+Protected attributes for summarization are:

     EndTime, RawVOName, RawProjectName, DN, Processors, ResourceType, CommonName, Host_description, Resource_ExitCode, Grid, ReportableVOName, ProbeName